4-H Livestock Judging

 There will be three classes of beef, three classes of swine and two classes of sheep.
 There may also be a class of meat goats substituted for one class of the other species.
 There will also be a class of 15 questions (5 from a beef class, 5 from a swine class and 5 from a sheep class).

 There will be a $10 entry fee for all senior participants this year to cover lunch for them.
+Masks will be required and social distancing will be enforced.
 Registration 8:30 a.m., Contest Starts at 10 a.m.
-Participants must be checked in by 9:30 a.m.
-There is limited Street parking in front of the Stock Pavilion and it is all metered parking so if you wish to park close please bring quarters!'
+Participants must be checked in by 9:15 a.m.
+There is limited street parking in front of the Stock Pavilion and it is all metered parking so if you wish to park close please bring quarters!'

 - All contestants must be 4-H members and a record of their enrollment must be on file in the respective University of Illinois Extension Office.